Wolfyxon/wolfyxon.github.io/public/docs/info/music-licensing.md

 As long as you:
 - Add a easily accessible note that states that I am the author of the music.

+Are **not** allowed to:
+- Claim my music as yours.
+- Use it without properly stating me as the author.

 # FAQ
 ## How should I attribute it?
 If you are making a YouTube video you can add: